Robinlovelace/cycle-hire-inclusive/README.md

 enabling journeys to start or end away from traditional docking stations.
-This free-floating operational ‘dockless’ bikeshare model, can also run as a hybrid model composed of docking stations and free-floating parking zones shown on a map.
+This free-floating operational ‘dockless’ bikeshare model, can also run as a hybrid model composed of docking stations and free-floating parking zones shown on a map (Li et al. 2019).

 Globally, there has been an emergence of schemes funded primarily by private capital and with lower installation times, accounting for the majority of growth in bike share fleets worldwide since 2016 (Fishman and Schepers 2018).
 Continued growth and the private capital led operations makes assessment of bikeshare important, to monitor their performance compared with other types of sustainable transport intervention, understand how bikeshare is used, where and by whom and to ensure that future cycle hire policies support, rather than hinder, local policy objectives.
 While Fourth generation schemes have seen explosive growth in some areas, they have also suffered setback, including the high-profile collapse of dockless bike companies leading to questions about the sustainability of Fourth generation schemes (Nikitas 2019) and the docked bikes of the LCHS still dominate the local market. <!-- The focus of CHSs are varied. -->
 <!-- From a transport planning perspective, they are seen as a way to replace short journeys, otherwise made by congested taxi or metro systems, with active transport; from a health perspective they are a way to encourage a more active population; and from a political perspective, they often represent an opportunity to improve the image of the urban environment [@bauman_unrealised_2017]. -->

 In this context the aim of this paper is to better understand the extent